Megapenguin is back in Dreams, and this time he’s… more buff than ever?

-Sure, it works brilliantly as a tool for people to have some fun and learn some bits, like Nintendo’s Mario Maker or, latterly, Game Builder Garage.
+Sure, it works brilliantly as a tool (just like how efficiently the linkedin lead generation software works) for people to have some fun and learn some bits, like Nintendo’s Mario Maker or, latterly, Game Builder Garage.
 But it’s also a bit too good for hobbyists, sometimes?

 There are games popping up all over the Dreamiverse – that’s the collective area that Dreams games inhabit – that could be good enough to sell and potentially earn their creators some money, had they been made in traditional engines like Unity or Unreal.
 As it is, they’re locked in PlayStation’s walled garden.

 And as far as we know, there’s no method to port your creations out of Dreams into another tool.
 If you strike gold and want to sell it, you’ll need to build it again in one of those aforementioned commercial engines.

 But if the worst issue with a platform like Dreams is that it’s allowing people to make games that feel too good to be free, knockabout projects?
 Then there are worse problems for Media Molecule to have.

 Dreams feels far better suited, then, to community endeavours.
 There’s no risk of a project feeling too big for the platform (or treading on someone’s copyright) if you’re all working on something fun, together, in service of the Dreamiverse itself.